NicolasMurphy/songseeker-beta/journal.md

 # 7/15
     Goals:
+        - Ensure tracks are exhausted before repeats, also fetch tracks in groups of 3 and ensure auto play works correctly on mobile
         - Add compass on guess table
-        - Ensure tracks are exhausted before repeats, also fetch tracks in groups of 3 and ensure auto play works correctly on mobile
         - Hints table
             - Manually go through and make changes to descriptions
         - Add a see results button after last round and before play again.
-Display all guess tables from all rounds -
+Display all guess tables from all rounds
+        - Add separate nav: leader board, about, donate
+        - Factor distances into scores, perhaps time
+        - Multiplayer?
+        -
     Notes:
         -